Find a Registered Dental Hygienist

 Related signs and symptoms

-• Increased tearing
+• increased tearing

-• Crusting of eyelids or lashes, especially in the morning
+• crusting of eyelids or eyelashes, particularly in the morning (in infectious conjunctivitis, especially bacterial)

-• Itching, irritation, and/or burning
+• itching, irritation, and/or burning (especially in allergic conjunctivitis)

-• Foreign body sensation in the eye(s)
+• foreign body sensation in the eye(s)

-• Urge to rub the eye(s)
+• urge to rub the eye(s)

-• Sensitivity to bright light
+• sensitivity to bright light

 References and sources of more detailed information